Prologue

 Latest.cab

 will contain the results of the last run.
-If you unzip that, you get a file structure like shown below
+If you unzip that, you get a file structure like the one below.

 The folders which are of interest to me are